 And again with Chicago Beau at Burghausen Jazz Festival in Germany

-Sam is currently drumming with Cymande, Papa George Band, Geoff Achison and the UK Souldiggers, Chuck Farley, Giles Hedley and the Aviators, Serious Blues and Connie Lush.
+Sam is currently drumming with Cymande, Together As One, Papa George Band, Chuck Farley, Geoff Achison and the UK Souldiggers, Giles Hedley and the Aviators, Serious Blues and Connie Lush.
 Early in 2008, Sam went into the studio to record the rhythm tracks for the late great, Gary Moore’s last R&B album, ‘Bad For you Baby’.
 He also joined Gary’s band for a 10-date tour in Germany.

 Over the years Sam has worked with Chaka Khan, Dr John, Ben E. King, Robert Plant, The Foundations, Gordon Haskell, Billy Ocean, Desmond Dekker, Eddie Floyd, Roger Chapman, Michelle Shocked, Stan Webb, Gary Moore and Ottis Taylor………… to name but a few.
 Recently, with Mick Ralphs, Paul Jones, Imelda May, Robben Ford, Andy Fairweather Low and Chris Barber.

-Sam also runs his own bands – the funky Sam Kelly’s Station House, the bluesy Sam Kelly’s Band and roots/reggae band “Fowokan”.
+Sam also runs his own bands – roots/reggae band “FOWOKAN”, the bluesy Sam Kelly’s Band and the funky Sam Kelly’s Station House:

 Sam’s long career covers live gigs, festivals, drum workshops, theatre work, radio and TV sessions, both in the UK and overseas.
 He has been voted into Blues In Britain magazine Gallery of the Greats, as a five-times winner of the ‘UK Drummer of the Year’ award.
-In 2014 Sam was awarded first place in the “Drummer” category for Blues Matters Writer’s Poll.
+In 2014 Sam was awarded first place in the “Drummer” category for Blues Matters Writer’s Poll and runner-up in the British Blues Awards 2016.
 Combining his years of experience and his reputation within the UK blues fraternity, Sam is a highly accessible, sought after drummer.